dtonhofer/prolog_notes/swipl_notes/about_dif/README.md

 Consider the call `dif(A,B)`.

-A program that issues this call is in one of three states when it does so:
+A program that issues this call is in one of three states regarding `A` and `B` when it does so:

 - **Possibly different** - In this state, `A` and `B` would unify, i.e. `A=B` would succeed.
   However, `A` and `B` are still sufficiently "unrefined" (or "unconstrained" to use another adjective), that subsequent program